 Which makes them a classic case of present indicative combined with present subjunctive.

-As promised, let's continue our lesson on the subjunctive by analyzing model sentences to learn how to combine it with other moods.
+Can you give orders or express requests using the subjunctive?
+In this lesson, we are going to answer that question.
+Let's analyze some model sentences to learn how to combine the subjunctive with other moods and tenses.
 You can read our previous lesson on subjunctive and indicative here.

 You can combine the imperative (which is only conjugated in the present tense) with two different tenses of the subjunctive.
 The easiest and the most common case is when you use the imperative with the present subjunctive.
-Here are two examples (remember we're using bold for the subjunctive and underline for the other moods):
+Here are two examples (remember we're using bold for the subjunctive):

 Tú haz lo que quieras y yo también.